Swedish Meatballs

 Instructions

-• Use your hands to form the meat mixture into balls, using about two tablespoons of the mixture per meatball.
+• Use your hands to form the meat mixture into meatballs, using about two tablespoons of the mixture per meatball.
+They’ll be roughly the size of a golf ball.
+Place on a baking sheet.

 Notes